TwinCAT HMI Server Extension

 Domain: TcHmiSrv

-How to take logs while we develop Extension
+How to take logs for Extension module

 Using SQLite ( Some HMI engineering version it is built in and some don't have)